 Death of Stephanie Uhlrig

-Kenneth D. Waddell was found not guilty by reasons of insanity in1984 for stabbing a woman in Emporia.
+Kenneth D. Waddell was found not guilty by reasons of insanity in 1984 for stabbing a woman in Emporia.
 He was initially sent to the Larned State Security Hospital, but after almost three years, he was transferred to the Adult Forensic Ward in the Topeka State Hospital.
 Containing high risk patients, the forensic ward was segregated from the rest of the hospital, but was eventually closed due to financial restraints.
 When it closed, many forensic patients, including Waddell, were moved into general population.

 Stephanie Uhlrig worked as a music and activity therapist in the general population section of the Topeka State Hospital.
-On 23rd February 1992, she, and another therapist took a number of patients on an excursion out of the hospital to see a film.
+On 23 February 1992, she, and another therapist took a number of patients on an excursion out of the hospital to see a film.
 Upon their return, Uhlrig went to check on Waddell in a men’s rest room, where he strangled her.
 He was convicted of felony murder and aggravated sexual battery, and was sentenced to life in prison, plus three to ten years for the sexual battery conviction.
 Waddell appealed to the Supreme Court, claiming that there was insufficient evidence to support the murder charge, and that his confession was false.
-He then later claimed that Uhlrig was already dead when the sexual battery took place, so the conviction was nullified.
+He then later claimed that Uhlrig was already dead when the sexual battery took place, so the conviction could be nullified.
 Both convictions were upheld.

 As community-based care grew in popularity, the need for large asylums diminished.
 The Kansas Legislature decided to close one of its three mental hospitals, and the Topeka State Hospital was selected.
 The remaining patients were transferred to the Osawatomie State Hospital, and Topeka Hospital closed its doors officially on 17th May 1997.